-From the 1st tee box, golfers look downhill to a large lake jutting out to divide the fairway forcing players to hit 3 or 5 woods.
+From the first tee box, golfers look downhill to a large lake jutting out to divide the fairway forcing players to hit a 3 or 5 wood.
 Often with a slightly downhill lie, the second shot on this par 5 requires a well struck shot across the hazard to set up and approach to the narrow but deep green.
 The 6th hole requires a solid tee shot to cross a large pond.
 Try to cut off more than you can chew and a watery grave awaits your ball.
 Like most holes on this course, the forward tees do not require golfers to carry water but sensibly offers plenty of space to go around.
 On the East side of Hoffman Rd. the newest developed holes offer steeper hills and panoramic views.
 The most scenic holes, #9 , #12 and #13, require well placed tee shots with demanding approaches to multi-tiered greens that are slightly smaller than the opening holes.
-The East course is on the rise to be a favorite among locals and visitors alike.
+The Grey Fox course is on the rise to be a favorite among locals and visitors alike.

 The Red Fox Course is the member’s favorite.
 Formerly known as the West Course.
 New Champion Bermuda greens were put in during the Summer of 2017, as well as some other course improvements.
 All of which have brought the Red Fox beyond expectations.
 This Pinehurst golf course offers wide manicured fairways and large elevated fast rolling greens.
 Water comes into play on 6 holes requiring forced carries from the back tees but with the option of going around the hazards from the forward tees.
 Fairway bunkers are strategically placed to grab the wayward shot and there is no lack of sand guarding the greens.